The Garden Grazer

 • Pure vanilla extract

-• Salt: Just a tiny bit helps enhance the flavors.
+• Salt: I use sea salt.
+Just a pinch helps enhance the flavors.

 Steps showing preparation of combining granola in a saucepan before baking